Fly Global über BM

 Barbara Morgenstern is a new name to me but BM is her sixth full album release and it’s about time we got to know her better; and her special guest!

 In truth, it was the Robert Wyatt credit that drew me to this one.
-If you’ve got this months’ Mojo magazine (the one with Lenard Cohen on the cover), you’ll have spotted a load of Wyatt related copy as his more than influential Virgin back catalogue gets reissued (notably Bottom and Ruth Is Stranger Than Richard).
+If you’ve got this months’ Mojo magazine (the one with Lenard Cohen on the cover), you’ll have spotted a load of Wyatt related copy as his more than influential Virgin back catalogue gets reissued (notably Rock Bottom and Ruth Is Stranger Than Richard).

 Anyway, more of Mr. Wyatt later as back at BM there is a strange familiarity to the her approach and low and behold, sooner than later it’s Mr. Wyatt’s influence that’s gets you.
 O.K. she doesn’t sing like him but there’s oddness here and I can see how Wyatt would want to contribute.

 The other credit that attracted me to this album was that of Bo Kondren.
 Who you say?
-Mr. Kondren is the regular mastering guy for Sonar Kollektiv so you’re right that this album was recorded in with Arne Gosh (drums), Sven Janetzko (guitar), Julia Kent (cello) and Barbara Morgenstern (vocals and piano).
+Mr. Kondren is the regular mastering guy for Sonar Kollektiv so you’re right that this album was recorded in Berlin with Arne Gosh (drums), Sven Janetzko (guitar), Julia Kent (cello) and Barbara Morgenstern (vocals and piano).

 A non-German album that’s not SK or minimal techno!
 Well, German minimal prog rock Wyattian.
 Ms. Morgenstern is comfortable in both German and English (‘Driving My Car’ is sung in both) and whilst on the subject, ‘Reich & Ber?ºhmt’ is like Reich (unsurprisingly) and a mellow Dresden Dolls (who are not German but are very ich bein ein berliner).